Original Pdf: pdf

 Code: [![Papers with Code](/images/pwc_icon.svg) 2 community implementations](https://paperswithcode.com/paper/?openreview=SklOUpEYvB)

-Abstract: Identifiability, or recovery of the true latent representations from which the observed data originates, is a fundamental goal of representation learning.
-However, most deep generative models do not address the question of identifiability, and cannot recover the true latent sources that generate the observations.
+Abstract: Identifiability, or recovery of the true latent representations from which the observed data originates, is de facto a fundamental goal of representation learning.
+Yet, most deep generative models do not address the question of identifiability, and thus fail to deliver on the promise of the recovery of the true latent sources that generate the observations.
 Recent work proposed identifiable generative modelling using variational autoencoders (iVAE) with a theory of identifiability.
-However, due to the intractablity of KL divergence between variational approximate posterior and the true posterior, iVAE has to maximize the evidence lower bound of the marginal likelihood, leading to suboptimal solutions in both theory and practice.
+Due to the intractablity of KL divergence between variational approximate posterior and the true posterior, however, iVAE has to maximize the evidence lower bound (ELBO) of the marginal likelihood, leading to suboptimal solutions in both theory and practice.
 In contrast, we propose an identifiable framework for estimating latent representations using a flow-based model (iFlow).
-Our approach directly maximizes the marginal likelihood, allowing for theoretical guarantees on identifiability, without the need for variational approximations.
-We derive its learning objective in analytical form, making it possible to train iFlow in an end-to-end manner.
+Our approach directly maximizes the marginal likelihood, allowing for theoretical guarantees on identifiability, thereby dispensing with variational approximations.
+We derive its optimization objective in analytical form, making it possible to train iFlow in an end-to-end manner.
 Simulations on synthetic data validate the correctness and effectiveness of our proposed method and demonstrate its practical advantages over other existing methods.

 Keywords: Representation learning, identifiable generative models, nonlinear-ICA